MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Related Work

 \section{Related Work}

-This section will focus only on work related to the Ausgrid dataset~\cite{ausgrid}.
-It contains the historical individual energy production data of 300 residential \ac{pv} solar units.
-In~\autoref{subsec:ausgrid}, we will analyse this dataset in further detail.
+This section will focus only on work related to the Ausgrid dataset~\cite{ausgrid} which contains the historical individual energy production data of 300 residential \ac{pv} solar units.
+In~\autoref{subsec:ausgrid}, we will analyze this dataset in further detail.

-In~\cite{fentis2020machine} the authors proposed an ensemble approach for 24-hours-ahead \ac{pv} generation forecasting.
+In~\cite{fentis2020machine} the authors proposed an ensemble approach for 24-hour-ahead \ac{pv} generation forecasting.
 The idea behind this is to break down the \ac{pv} production time series into sub-time sequences, so that each of these sub-time series collects \ac{pv} power records for the same time and all days of the year, creating a time series for every 30 minutes of production.
-Therefore, their approach consists of an ensemble of simple univariate models based on Least Squares Support Vector Regression, each of which predicts the \ac{pv} output of each 30 minutes of the following day.
-The authors validated their approach using the dataset provided by Ausgrid.
+Therefore, their approach consists of an ensemble of simple univariate models based on Least Squares Support Vector Regression (LsSVR), each of which predicts the \ac{pv} output of each 30 minutes of the following day.
 They demonstrated that the proposed approach is generic and any machine learning algorithm for regression can be used.
 Despite the model giving good results for \emph{clear} and \emph{partly cloudy} days, it fails to handle the \emph{cloudy/overcast} type of day.

-In~\cite{kaur2021vae} the authors proposed a novel Bayesian probabilistic technique for forecasting renewable power production addressing data and model uncertainties by integrating \ac{bilstm} neural networks while compressing high dimensionality presented in weights' parameters with a variational autoencoder.
-Also for this work, the authors validated their method using the publicly available \ac{pv} power database provided by Ausgrid.
-Early results show how their approach outperforms other probabilistic \ac{dl} methods regarding forecasting accuracy.
-The same authors in~\cite{kaur2022bayesian} proposed an improved Bayesian \ac{bilstm}-based \ac{dl} technique for multi-step ahead \ac{pv} generation forecasting applying an alpha-beta divergence for a more appropriate consideration of outliers.
-The proposed method is evaluated using the \ac{pv} generation data provided by Ausgrid.
-The results demonstrate that the improved Bayesian \ac{bilstm} with alpha-beta divergence outperforms standard Bayesian \ac{bilstm} and other benchmark methods for multi-step ahead forecasting in terms of lower error values.